An invitation to Alexandrov geometry: CAT(0) spaces: Two-convexity theorem

-\begin{thm}{Two-convexity theorem} Let $\Omega$ be a connected open set in $\EE^3$.
-Equip $\Omega$ with the induced length metric and denote by $K$ the completion of the universal metric cover of $\Omega$.
-Then $K$ is a $\Cat{}0$ space if and only if $\Omega$ is two-convex. \end{thm}
+\begin{thm}{Theorem} Let $\Omega$ be a connected open set in~$\EE^3$.
+Equip $\Omega$ with the induced length metric and denote by $\tilde K$ the completion of the universal metric cover of~$\Omega$.
+Then $\tilde K$ is $\CAT(0)$ if and only if $\Omega$ is two-convex. \end{thm}

 The proof of this statement will be given in the following three sections.
-First we will prove its polyhedral analog, then we prove some properties of two-convex hull in three-dimensional Euclidean space and only then we prove the general statement.
+First we prove its polyhedral analog, then we prove some properties of two-convex hulls in the 3-dimensional Euclidean space and only then do we prove the general statement.

 The following exercise shows that the analogous statement does not hold in higher dimensions.